-All students will be assigned to an Advisory group.
-Students and teachers participating in the Advisory period are committed to providing a caring environment that fosters one-to-one student-adult relationships.
-Advisory groups will meet on a regular schedule that provides for intervention, co-curricular and enrichment (small group and whole school) activities.
+All students will be assigned to an Advisory/Intervention/Enrichment class called Pride Block.
+Teachers and staff participating in the Pride Block are committed to providing a caring environment that fosters one-to-one student-adult relationships.
+Pride Block will meet on a regular schedule that provides an opportunity for students to receive additional teacher support and engage in enrichment opportunities that may include individual or group activities.
 Please see the following two pages for the times and bell schedules associated with this program.
-The goals of the Advisory are to:
+The goals of the Pride Block are to:

-- Build community and a sense of belonging - Support student academic achievement - Improve school climate and student behavior - Provide students with personal meaning and a sense of continuity in the high school experience.
+- Build community and a sense of belonging - Support student academic achievement by providing additional support - Provide a time for enrichment opportunities - Improve school climate and student behavior - Provide students with personal meaning and a sense of continuity in the high school experience.

-Advisors will monitor and develop a personal relationship with their Advisory students and assist them in obtaining the support they need to be successful in all aspects of their high school experience.
+Pride Block teachers will monitor and develop a personal relationship with their students and assist them in obtaining the support they need to be successful in all aspects of their high school experience.
 Students who are current in all of their work may take advantage of a variety of co-curricular, enrichment and extension activities.

-Backpacking is part of the Advisory process and occurs during the portion of the period following the Advisory activity.
-Advisors will consult one-on-one with students about their academic, behavioral, social and attendance progress.

-Participation in Advisory is mandatory for all students and faculty.
+Backpacking is part of the Intervention process Teachers will consult one-on-one with students about their academic, behavioral, social and attendance progress.
+Participation in PRIDE Block is mandatory for all students and faculty.

-2018 - 2019 KILLINGLY HIGH SCHOOL DAILY BELL SCHEDULE
+2020-2021 KILLINGLY HIGH SCHOOL: DAILY BELL SCHEDULE